Optum/dce-cli/docs/quickstart.md

     ![A test image](./quickstartadmindetail.png)
     ![A test image](./addtogroup.png)

 1. Type `dce auth` in your command terminal.
-This will open a browser with a login screen.
+This will open a browser with a log in screen.
 Enter the username and password for the non-admin user that you created.
 Reset the password as prompted.

     ![A test image](./quickstartuserlogin.png)